JetBrains-Research/pubtrends/README.md

    * `resetDatabase` - clear current contents of the database (useful for development)
    * `fillDatabase` - create and fill database with Semantic Scholar data
    * `createIndex` - create index for already created tables

+   For example, if you launch Semantic Scholar Processing for the first time, you need to use `fillDatabase` and `createIndex` options.

 ## Service